 Rainfall days – 11

 Casablanca is situated on the Atlantic coast of Morocco and enjoys a mild Mediterranean climate.
-The prognosed 11 rainy days should not scare you.
+The proposed 11 rainy days should not scare you.
 There is rarely a heavy rain pour in Casablanca, more often than not your rainy day would be a slight drizzle.
-Unlike the other places I was in the country, Casablanca had none of the exotic culture of Morocco.
+Unlike the other places I was in the country, Casablanca had none of the exotic Moroccan culture.
 Quite frankly, the Hassan II Mosque is the only thing to see there.
 The weather in December felt like the weather in Europe in mid-September.
 It was very windy around the coast (where the mosque is) so have that in mind.

 The best thing about Casablanca in December – Casablanca is a big cosmopolitan city so finding a hotel with heating won’t be an issue.
 It also has only one attraction, so it’s easy to check-out even if the weather is not that good.